Checklist for applications for clinical trials with medical devices

 14. Contact person

-1. How the trial subject can get more information
+1. How interested parties can get more information

-2. Name, address, email address and phone number of a contact person in the trial
+2. Name, address, email address and telephone number of a contact person in the test

 Tips